djava387/djava387/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a DevOps Engineer, based in England :england:
 - :telescope: I bring cutting-edge tech skills to the table, honed through training and personal projects

 - :seedling: Exploring, researching and technical writing.